Position: Everyone Sells. Perhaps my best skill is Sales.

 The sales profession has been around since the beginning of time.
 Others might argue that another profession is even older.
 My position allows me to recognize that every time someone wants someone else to think differently, approve of something or change direction, the salesman or woman pulls out the appropriate tool and the process is in play.

-It wasn’t until the late 1600’s, early 1700’s that the world began to define the sales process.
-Barrister’s at court were an early model for salesmen (only in those days) because they had to know how to convince a jury or Judge of their position.
+It wasn’t until the late 1600s, early 1700’s that the world began to define the sales process.
+Barrister’s at court was an early model for salesmen (only in those days) because they had to know how to convince a jury or judge of their position.
 The point is made because decisions were made based on the basics.

 Let’s examine that for just a moment.

 When Columbus petitioned Queen Isabella to fund his trip he was smart enough to know that unless the trip was in her best interests or the interests of Spain, it would not get the funding needed.

 The promise of spices and gold was enough to persuade the Queen.

 Curiously, gold is still one of the main reasons for doing something today.
 We just use the term “money.”